Links on Android Authority may earn us a commission. Learn more.

 The not-so-great moments in Samsung’s history

 Samsung might be one of the biggest electronics companies in the world, but you don’t get to the top without stumbling a few times along the way.
-Below you’ll find four times when the company completely missed the mark with a product or business decision.
+Below you’ll find five times when the company completely missed the mark with a product or business decision.

 Up until the Samsung Galaxy S4, flagship Samsung phones sold better with each successive year.
 That came to a grinding halt with the Samsung Galaxy S5.
 That phone wasn’t a bad device by any stretch of the imagination (in fact, it’s one of our favorites), but it didn’t sell nearly as well as the Galaxy S4.
 Samsung knew it needed to change up its formula.

 Samsung changed up the formula for the Galaxy S6, with very mixed results.

 Enter the Samsung Galaxy S6.
 For the first time, Samsung wildly reinvented what a Galaxy S device looks like, introducing a “glass sandwich” design.
 However, it also abandoned several major facets of Galaxy S devices, such as an IP68 rating against water and dust and a microSD card slot.

 Now, the Galaxy S6 wasn’t a bad phone overall, it just failed to live up to the expectations that Samsung phones had set up until that point.
 Unfortunately, Samsung’s bold attempt to reinvent the Galaxy S series in order to boost sales backfired horribly.
 Thankfully, the next series of Samsung phones — the Samsung Galaxy S7 series — fared much better from both a critical and commercial standpoint.

 Samsung Galaxy Note 7: An explosive PR nightmare